streamshub/console/CONTRIBUTING.md

 ## Reporting an issue

 This project uses GitHub issues to manage the issues.
-Open an issue directly in GitHub. you can also open JIRA issues at https://issues.redhat.com/browse/MGDSTRM
+Open an issue directly in GitHub.

 If you believe you found a bug, and it's likely possible, please indicate a way to reproduce it, what you are seeing and what you would expect to see.